Duluth City Council opens door wider for property tax increases

 In terms of taxes, the mayor's proposal would have cost the owner of a $175,000 home an additional $3 in annual taxes next year, not considering heightened property valuations.
 But providing ongoing funding for a new Housing Trust Fund could double that increase.
 And the public safety amendment could tack another $24 onto the annual tax bill for such a home.

-- Duluth mayor strategizes with other city leaders nationwide to improve broadband service
+Duluth mayor strategizes with other city leaders nationwide to improve broadband service The expected availability of federal funds has been hailed as "a historic opportunity" to offer better access.

-- Duluth Planning Commission recommends selling portion of Lester Park Golf Course
+Duluth Planning Commission recommends selling portion of Lester Park Golf Course Further City Council approval will be required for the property to be redeveloped for housing.

-- Duluth digs deep to replace damaged fire rig
+Duluth digs deep to replace damaged fire rig A new ladder truck will cost nearly $1.3 million.

 At large Councilor Zack Filipovich stressed that Monday's vote simply was to establish the maximum amount the city could potentially levy, with the budget to be finalized before the calendar flips to 2022.